Fiskeler

-The Fiskeler Member ("Fish Clay Member") of the Rødvig Formation is a notable geologic locality deposited during the Cretaceous–Paleogene boundary and the earliest part of the Danian (early Paleocene; c.
+The Fiskeler Member (lit.
+'Fish Clay Member') of the Rødvig Formation is a notable geologic locality deposited during the Cretaceous–Paleogene boundary and the earliest part of the Danian (early Paleocene; c.
 66.086 to 65 Ma).
 It is known from exposures at Stevns Klint in Denmark.

 History

 The fiskeler was discovered by Søren Abildgaard in 1759 and was named fiskeler by Johan Georg Forchhammer in 1826 before being described by Richard Taylor and Richard Phillips in 1827.
 Charles Lyell noted the absence of fossils in 1835, while Forchhammer was able to locate fossils at the site in 1849, using the name fiskeler for the first time in published literature.

 It was linked to the Cretaceous–Paleogene boundary during 1980 as a reference point for the stratigraphy and iridium content from the Chixculub impactor which struck Mexico.